jkenlooper/chillbox/README.md

 - Applications run on Alpine Linux and don't use systemd
 - No dependency on version control software for deployments
 - Shell scripts are POSIX compliant
+- Deployed services are stateless; any persistent storage is kept elsewhere (s3 object storage, database not on chillbox server)

 ## Non-goals